SEND & Inclusion

 - Suggest resources that would help the child make progress

-Our teachers/teaching assistants work in partnership with parents and the SENCO (Special Educational Needs Co-ordinator) to find ways to support each child with their needs, including giving parents ideas on how to help their child at home.
+Our teachers/teaching assistants work in partnership with parents and the Inclusion Manager (miss Harvey) to find ways to support each child with their needs, including giving parents ideas on how to help their child at home.

 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils including those with a special educational need or disability.